 RCA Scandia (LP) LPM-9910

-FORMATION: Cpls in a cir facing CDW (in LOD) around the dance area in Couple Pos: W to M R, inside hands joined and held at shldr height, outside hands on own hips with fingers fwd and thumb back.
+FORMATION: Cpls in a cir facing CCW (in LOD) around the dance area in Couple Pos: W to M R, inside hands joined and held at shldr height, outside hands on own hips with fingers fwd and thumb back.
 Directions are for M; W use opp ftwk.
 METER/RHYTHM: 3/4 and 2/4.
 The basic melody quite obviously has the same ancestor as the Varsouvianna (Put Your Little Foot), a dance long known throughout the United States.
 STEPS/STYLE: WALTZ (3/4): Step L (ct 1); Step R (ct 2); close R to L, taking wt (ct 3).

 WALK (2/4): Step L, with a normal heel-first action (ct 1); step R, with a normal heel-first action (ct 2).

-PIVOT (2/4): Step L next to the outside of ptr R as M steps R twd him and between his ft (ct 1); W step L next to the outside of ptr R as M steps R twd her and between her ft (ct 2).
+PIVOT (2/4): Step L next to the outside of ptr R as W steps R twd him and between his ft (ct 1); W step L next to the outside of ptr R as M steps R twd her and between her ft (ct 2).
 As a general rule, the R ft is directly fwd on that imaginary cir each cpl is dancing on aroung the dance area, while each ptrs L ft is almost 180 degrees in the opp dir on the outside of ptrs R ft.
 The pivot is called svejtrit in Danish and is similar to the German dreher.

 Style is smooth and flowing without bounces.

 MEAS MOVEMENT DESCRIPTION INTRODUCTION 4 chords No action.
-I. OPEN AND CLOSED WALTZ 1-4 Beg M L, W R, dance 4 open Waltz steps (somewhat back-to-back, face-to-face, etc.) moving fwd in LOD; 5-8 In Closed (or Ballroom) Pos, dance 4 closed Waltz steps turning CW and moving in LOD.
+I. OPEN AND CLOSED WALTZ 1-4 Beg M L, W R, dance 4 open Waltz steps (somewhat face-to-face, back-to-back, etc.) moving fwd in LOD; 5-8 In Closed (or Ballroom) Pos, dance 4 closed Waltz steps turning CW and moving in LOD.
 9-16 Repeat action of meas 1-8.
 II.
 WALK AND PIVOT 1-4 In Couple Pos and beg M L, W R, walk 4 steps fwd in LOD; 5-8 In Shoulder-Waist Pos, dance 4 Pivot steps turning CW and moving in LOD.
 9-16 Repeat action of meas 1-8.
 Repeat entire dance from beg.
 Copyright © 2012 by Dick Oakes